£0.00 (0 items)

 For health and safety reasons, I always place a table covering wires and computer cables.

-In my IT training career, it was too dangerous to stroll around the room because of all the cables.
+In my IT training career, strolling around the room was too dangerous because of all the cables.

-I would say that in a team meeting with an audience of 10 to 12 people, 90% of the time, you'll be static.
+I would say that you'll be static 90% of the time in a team meeting with an audience of 10 to 12 people.

-For me, static is fine, but not static and rigid.
-If you're rigid in the upper body your vocal capacity will diminish in no time.
+For me, static is fine but not static and rigid.
+If you're rigid in the upper body, your vocal capacity will diminish quickly.

 You must have a good posture and strong breath control.